MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508MultiSandbox.rst

 Well done !
 -----------

-Now you know how to run a Sandboxed Application on a Multi-Sandbox Firmware!
+Now you know how to run a Sandboxed Application on a Multi-Sandbox Executable!

 The next step is about :ref:`Running the Demo-Sandboxed-Applications <sdk_6_getting_started_stm32f7508dk_run_demo_sandboxed_applications>`.
 This demo showcases the communication between Sandboxed Applications using the Shared Interfaces.